 Berry Mallow Yam Bake is a delight to all who partake!
 It is simply amazing.
 I can’t say enough about the taste of this dish.
 It is such a comforting casserole for Thanksgiving or Christmas or other holiday get-togethers.
 We love this much-requested side dish and think it is the perfect accompaniment for either turkey or ham.

 I received this recipe back in 1978 during the Thanksgiving holidays from my former mother-in-law, Beth.
 But I believe this recipe originated from Kraft and they put it on the back of their miniature marshmallow packages for quite some time.
 It is a fairly simple recipe to follow but BIG on taste.
 Try it sometime–your family with love it.

 I make this gluten free by using gluten free flour when I make it.
 To make this vegan simply exchange the butter for coconut oil.
+You can also use canned yams if you want to make it even easier.
 Our family has loved this recipe for decades and every time we bring it to a Christmas party it gets wolfed down in no time!